10up/Engineering-Best-Practices/_includes/markdown/React.md

 Context does not however provide the further sophisticated features of libraries like Redux.
 Stepping through application history, alternate UIs that reuse business logic, state changes based on actions etc. If those are things that you need in your application, the Context API may not be quite robust enough for you.

 You also need to be careful with the fact that any component "connected" to a given React Context will re-render automatically when the data the context holds changes.
-There's no built-in mechanism to "**mapStateToProps**" within the Context API.
-One way to solve this problem is to create multiple "specialized" contexts for you application that only stores a specific portion of you shared global state.
-For example, a "User" context that holds user data, a "Posts" context that holds a list of posts to be rendered on the application.
+There's no built-in mechanism to **mapStateToProps** within the Context API.
+One way to solve this problem is to create multiple specialized contexts for you application that only stores a specific portion of you shared global state.
+For example, a "User" context that holds user data and a "Posts" context that holds a list of posts to be rendered on the application.

-For example, consider the following `UserProvider` component that is responsible for fetching a user if it's logged in and storing the user object in a React Context.
+For example, consider the following `UserProvider` component that is responsible for fetching an user if it's logged in and storing the user object in a React Context.

 ```javascript
 import React, { useEffect, useState, useContext, createContext } from 'react';